Hilleberg Tarra Review

 Ease of Setup

 The Tarra sets up from the outside.
-After staking out the base of the tent, the poles insert into color-coded two-foot long sleeves, alternating plastic clips then attach to the poles.
-Stake out the vestibules and guy lines and you're good to go.
-Unlike most double wall tents, where the poles support the inner tent and the fly attaches on top, all Hilleberg tents have an inner tent built in, which connects to the fly with dozens of elasticized toggles.
-The inner tent can easily be removed and pitched by itself with an optional kit, or the outer tent can serve as a lightweight and very strong single wall shelter for fast and light trips year-round.
+After staking out the base of the tent, the poles insert into color-coded two-foot-long sleeves, and then alternating plastic clips attach the rest of the tent to the poles.
+Stake out the vestibules and guylines, and you're good to go.
+Unlike most double-wall tents, where the poles support the inner tent, and the fly attaches on top, all Hilleberg tents have an inner tent built-in, which connects to the fly with lots of elasticized toggles.
+The inner tent can easily be removed and pitched by itself with an optional kit, or the outer tent can serve as a lightweight and highly durable single-wall shelter for fast and light year-round trips.

-The tent uses the strongest fabric found on any winter tent we've tested.
-It's tear strength is 40 lbs., yet weighs only 1.91 oz./yd.
-This is partially due to the fact that each side of the fabric is impregnated with three layers of 100% silicon, a coating far superior (and more expensive) than traditional polyurethane formulations used on most other tents from other brands.
-This is better because a stronger fabric is less likely to be punctured by a broken pole and less likely to tear if punctured.
-A better coating is also more resistant to the sun's harmful UV rays and therefore will extend its waterproofness capabilities for a longer period of time.
+The four 10.25mm DAC Featherlite NSL green poles create a large symmetrical dome with tremendously strong sidewalls and lots of snowloading capabilities.
+The tent uses some of the strongest fabric found on any winter tent we've tested.
+Its tear strength is 40 pounds, yet weighs only 1.91 oz./yd.
+Each side of the fabric is impregnated with three layers of 100% silicon, a coating far superior (and more expensive) than traditional polyurethane formulations (used on most other tents from other brands).
+This is better because a stronger fabric is less likely to be punctured by a broken pole or to tear if punctured.
+A higher-quality coating is also more resistant to the sun's harmful UV rays, which will extend its waterproof capabilities for longer periods.

-Of all the tents we've reviewed, the only other one that comes close to equaling the quality of the Tarra's guylines is the North Face Mountain 25, though[ it has smaller diameter lines and smaller camming adjusters.
-Furthermore, the Tarra's guylines attach to the tent with a six-inch loop of webbing.
-This wraps around the pole once and transfers the majority of the tension from the stitching to the pole; this is a unique feature and we love it.
+Of all the tents we've reviewed, the only contender that is somewhat comparable to the quality of the Tarra's guylines is The North Face Mountain 25; however, the Mountain's lines are a smaller diameter and the camming adjusters are more petite.
+Furthermore, Tarra's guylines attach to the tent with a six-inch loop of webbing.
+This wraps around the pole once and transfers the majority of the tension from the stitching to the pole, yet another unique feature in this tent's bag of tricks.

 A Brief Story of the Tarra's Strength